Dave Lamb: Subsequent TV appearances

 Lamb has had two main-cast roles in television sitcoms, firstly as producer Des in BBC's The Life and Times of Vivienne Vyle (broadcast October 2007) and then in early 2008 he played put-upon television writer Carl Morris in ITV's Moving Wallpaper.
 He also played Sergeant Foster in two episodes of Only Fools and Horses prequel Rock & Chips, shown on BBC One in the 2010 Christmas season and April 2011.

 He co-presented the CBBC children's game show Horrible Histories: Gory Games from 2011 until its end in 2018, and was a regular on the first series of Alexander Armstrong's Big Ask.
 In 2009, he appeared in Miranda, in the episode in which Miranda pretends to go to Thailand.
 In 2014, he appeared alongside the rest of the original cast of Goodness Gracious Me in a reunion special that was produced for BBC Two's 50th Anniversary.

 In 2016, Lamb presented Come Dine with Me: Champion of Champions, the first time in the 11-year history of the show that he had appeared on screen rather than just narrating.

 Radio

 Lamb was a member of radio comedy troupe The Cheese Shop and has also featured on radio recording three series of The Bigger Issues as well as featuring on 15 Minute Musical, The Alan Davies Show, ElvenQuest, No Future in Eternity, The Big Town All Stars, The Very World of Milton Jones, Artists and The Way It Is.
-He has also recorded two series of a radio drama entitled London, Europe for Radio 4, which he also wrote.
+He has also recorded two series of a radio drama titled London, Europe for Radio 4, which he also wrote.

 Radio 4 aired his sitcom, Hobby Bobbies during Summer 2013.